-- 1. Election of 11 director nominees named in the proxy statement - 2.
-Approval of our executive compensation in an advisory vote - 3.
-Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022 - 4.
+- 1. Election of 12 director nominees named in the proxy statement - 2.
+Approval of our executive compensation in an advisory vote (say on pay vote) - 3.
+Approval of the frequency of say on pay votes - 4.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2023 - 5.
 Transaction of other business that may properly come before the meeting